How to watch 'Merkel’s Successor: The Debate' | DW | 11.09.2021

 DW is broadcasting the event live in English this Sunday.

-You can also follow our Live Stream on YouTube where our news team will provide commentary and analysis during the debate, starting at 20.15 CET.
+Or you can also follow our TV broadcast, starting at 20.00 CET, where DW News will provide commentary and analysis around the debate.
+The debate itself starts at 20.15 CET.

-After the debate, Sumi and Gerhard will analyze the debate and candidate's performances with Michaela and William.

 The three highest-polling parties in Germany have the most realistic chance of forming the next government as the strongest party in a coalition.
 They have each nominated a candidate to be then elected as chancellor by the German parliament, the Bundestag.